akshatzalte/chemprop/README.md

 Welcome to the home branch for RIGR.
 **60% fewer features, resonance invariant, same high performance!**

-Resonance Invariant Graph Representation (RIGR) is a featurizer implemented as part of **Chemprop v2**, designed to impose resonance invariance for molecular property prediction tasks.
+Resonance Invariant Graph Representation (RIGR) is a featurizer implemented as part of **Chemprop v2** (available in versions 2.1.2 and above), designed to impose resonance invariance for molecular property prediction tasks.

 - **For CLI users**: RIGR is available as a choice for the multi-hot atom featurization scheme.
 To use RIGR, add the following argument to your training or inference script.
    ```bash